mHadi1091/pf-lab-task/README.md

     return 0;
  }
 ```
-# Write a program that takes an integer input from user and displays hollow rectangle of * according to that number:(18)
+# Write a program that takes an integer input from user and displays hollow rectangle of * according to that number (18)
 ```
 #include <iostream>
 using namespace std;